 Alton Man Sentenced For Firearm Offense

-Don A. Miller, 29, of Alton, Illinois, was sentenced on August 23, 2013, in federal district court, in East St. Louis, Illinois, on one count of unlawful possession of a firearm by a previously convicted felon, the United States Attorney for the Southern District of Illinois, Stephen R. Wigginton, announced today.
+Jared R. Henry, 35, of Alton, IL, was sentenced in federal district court in East St. Louis, IL, on September 13, 2013, to 65 months in prison, to be followed by three years supervised release, a $100 special assessment, and fined $500, for unlawful possession of a firearm by a previously convicted felon, the United States Attorney for the Southern District of Illinois, Stephen R. Wigginton, announced today.

-This case was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the Alton Police Department.
-Assistant United States Attorney Daniel T. Kapsak prosecuted the case.
+This investigation was conducted the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Alton Police Department.
+Daniel T. Kapsak, Assistant United States Attorney, prosecuted the case.